Run/Debug Configuration: Grunt.js

 On this page:

-- Getting access to the Run/Debug Configuration: Grunt dialog
+- Getting Access to the Run/Debug Configuration: Grunt Dialog Box

-Getting access to the Run/Debug Configuration: Grunt dialog
+Getting Access to the Run/Debug Configuration: Grunt Dialog Box

 - Install and enable the Node.js plugin.
-The plugin is not bundled with AppCode, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+The plugin is not bundled with PyCharm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+The plugin is not bundled with PyCharm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.

 The definitions of variables are displayed in the Environment variables read-only field with semicolons as separators.
 The acceptable variables are: